Darwin City

 Darwin City is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Darwin City has a high level of cultural diversity, with 40.4% of its population speaking a language other than English at home and 51.7% born overseas.
-Christianity is the main religion in Darwin City, comprising 31.7% of its population.
-Hinduism is overrepresented in Darwin City compared to Greater Darwin, making up 11.7% versus 7.4%.
+Darwin City has a notable cultural diversity, with 40.4% of its population speaking a language other than English at home and 51.7% born overseas.
+Christianity is the predominant religion in Darwin City, comprising 31.7% of people.
+Hinduism is overrepresented compared to Greater Darwin, making up 11.7% of Darwin City's population, while regionally it stands at 7.4%.

 Frequently Asked Questions - Diversity